 Other important benefits with the AssiStep:

 - No need for yearly service and inspection like for stair lifts

 - No need to apply for construction approval from building authorities like with stair lifts

 - Reliable and durable due to it being 100% mechanical

 We receive many calls from customers asking, "How much does the AssiStep cost?".

-A typical price range for an AssiStep for straight stairs is in the area $1500 - $2500.
-The product has a lengthy warranty, and can also be rented if you have a more short term need.
+A typical price range for an AssiStep for straight stairs is in the area $2,000 - $2,500.
+The product has a 2 year manufacturer warranty, and can also be rented if you only have a short term need.

 There are two main reasons how we're able to keep the prices this much lower than stair lifts:

 - The AssiStep is a 100% mechanical product, keeping it simple and reliable.
 There's usually no need for service, and it still works if the power is out in your home